xyjie37/Awesome-CLIP-TTA/README.md

 # Awesome-CLIP-TTA
 ## Description
-This repository compiles papers on Test-Time Adaptation algorithms for the CLIP model.
+This repository curates papers on Test-Time Adaptation (TTA) algorithms for the CLIP model.
+The papers in this repository adhere to the strict standard of Online Test-time Adaptation (OTTA).
+This standard is characterized by the use of only unlabeled test data, which arrives in sequential batches.
+The model is then adjusted incrementally with each batch to produce predictions.
 ## 2025
 `B2TPT`[AAAI'2025]**Black-Box Test-Time Prompt Tuning for Vision-Language Models**[[paper](https://ojs.aaai.org/index.php/AAAI/article/view/32652)][[code](https://github.com/MFAaaaaaa/B2TPT)]
 `SEraser`[AAAI'2025]**Spurious Feature Eraser: Stabilizing Test-Time Adaptation for Vision-Language Foundation Model**[[paper](https://ojs.aaai.org/index.php/AAAI/article/view/34124)][[code](https://github.com/MaHuanAAA/SEraser)]